btovar/lobster/hackathon_instructions.md

 conda activate lobster
 ```

-**Note:** this yaml creates an environment named `lobster`, if you'd like to change the name of the environment, edit the first line of lobster_env.yaml before installing
+**Note:** The yaml file and the above command creates an environment named `lobster`,
+if you'd like to change the name of the environment, change the value after the `-n` flag
+e.g. `conda env create -f lobster_env.yaml -n lobster-python3`

-Then, still in the cloned lobster directory, run the following command:
+Then, still in the cloned lobster directory, run the following command to install lobster as an editable package:
 ```
 pip install -e .
 ```